eProsima/vulcanexus/docs/rst/tutorials/core/qos/initial_peers/initial_peers.rst

 Edit the previously XML file created in the ``ros2_context_1`` container, and include the IP address of the ``ros2_context_2`` container.
-Make sure the IP address set in the xml document is NOT the container's own IP address.
+Make sure the IP address set in the xml file is NOT the container's own IP address.

 .. _initial_peers_xml_location:

 XML configuration file location
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to use the profiles, it is required to let the application know it.
+In order to use the profiles loaded from XML configuration files, it is required to let the application know it.
-There are two possibilities for providing *Fast DDS* with XML configuration files:
+There are two possibilities for providing ROS 2 with XML configuration files:

 *   **Recommended**: Setting the location in ``FASTRTPS_DEFAULT_PROFILES_FILE`` environment variable, which may contain the path to the XML configuration file (see `Environment Variables <https://fast-dds.docs.eprosima.com/en/latest/fastdds/env_vars/env_vars.html#env-vars>`_).